Please use the menu below to navigate to any article section:

 I was told that smart investors aim to acquire assets counter-cyclically.

-In other words, they follow Warren Buffet’s advice:
+In other words, they follow Warren Buffett’s advice:

 Be fearful when others are greedy and be greedy when others are fearful!